v3io/http_blaster/README.md

   		Block_size      100 - payload of 100 bytes if no payload file given
 	    Server        127.0.0.1 - server address
 	    Port          8080 - server port
-	    TSLMode       false - use secure connection
+	    TLSMode       false - use secure connection
 	    [global.StatusCodesAcceptance]
         	200 = 100   -accept upto 100% from total responses to be with status code 200
         	500 = 0.1   -accept upto 0.1% from total responses to be with status code 500